MannLabs/proteomics_lab_agent/README.md

 Much of a scientist's expertise is learned through hands-on practice, not from manuals.
 This "tacit knowledge" — the subtle variations in a protocol or troubleshooting instincts — is critical in technique-intensive fields like mass spectrometry-based proteomics, yet it is rarely documented.
 This challenge is amplified by high turnover in academic labs, which weakens reproducibility and makes cutting-edge science less accessible.
 We developed this AI agent to address these challenges by capturing and sharing this essential, practical expertise.

-The AI lab companion is a multimodal agentic AI framework that combines Mann Labs' proteomics expertise with Google's cloud infrastructure.
+The proteomics lab agent is a multimodal agentic AI framework that combines Mann Labs' proteomics expertise with Google's cloud infrastructure.
 The framework incorporates lab-specific knowledge through multimodal chain-of-thought prompting and a custom knowledge base containing laboratory protocols.
 It also leverages Google's Agent Development Kit, Gemini, and Vertex AI services, integrated with local MCP servers.

 ### Architecture